-Please pack a water bottle for your child and labelled with child's name
+Please pack a re-usable water bottle for your child and label it with the child's name.

 4) Health

 Fostering your child's health and well-being is important to us.
 Children who are ill are required to stay at home.
 In the case of fever, which can be lower in the morning and rise later in the day, a 24-hour period of normal temperature assures that the fever has passed.
 Coughs and colds run through the class very easily.
 As a matter of courtesy and respect, please let the teacher know of any contagious illnesses.
 Please notify the school of all absenteeism by emailing reception@haltonwaldorf.com or calling 905-331-4387.